-There are constant upgrades to all facilities and amenities to cater for the needs of the ever-growing number of visitors, which can reach 20 000 people!
+There are constant upgrades to all facilities and amenities to cater to the needs of the ever-growing number of visitors, which can reach 20 000 people per day!

-However, with this title comes thousands of tourists and avid skiers in search of the best slopes to go skiing in Korea.
+However, with this title come thousands of tourists and avid skiers in search of the best places to go skiing in Korea.

-The Ski Park
+The Skiing at Vivaldi Park

-Vivaldi Ski Park is home to 12 slopes: 2 beginner, 5 intermediate, 4 advanced and 1 expert.
+Vivaldi Ski Park is home to 12 slopes: 2 beginner, 5 intermediate, 4 advanced, and 1 expert.

 With a total slope length of 6.7km, it may be a smaller ski park than what you’re used to in Europe or America, but overall it makes for a fun day out.

-What makes Vivaldi Park Unique
+What makes Vivaldi Park Ski Resort Unique

 If you’re looking for a more relaxed and easy slope, then “Blues” is just right for you.